 If they are genuine, their words emerge out of flesh-and-blood reality.
 They are not simply abstract theological poetry; they are Scriptural truths embodied in the life of the Psalmist.
 And he turns his experiences (be they of joy and praise, on the one hand, or chaos, confusion and betrayal, on the other) into corporate prayers for the people of God for all time.

-As such, in the words of one commentator, they can even provide us “an important key which unlocks a world of understanding in the Psalter and of the days of its composition.”
-Though much, much more could be written on the debates of the historicity of the superscriptions, for the purposes of this and later writings, we will hold to this latter position of their genuine historicity.
+Though much, much more could be written on the debates of the historicity of the superscriptions, for the purposes of this and later writings, we will hold to this latter position of their historical veracity.

-With that final word of introduction, we now move into the word study.
+And with that final word of introduction, we now move into the word study.

 miḏbār (מִדְבָּר)